-If possible, back up the new .iso file to a free cloud service to have it available if a CD appears faulty.
+If possible, back up the new .iso file to a cloud service to have it available if a CD appears faulty.
 The Rescue Disk does not provide any access to the encrypted disk without correct password.

 If you need to discard TrueCrypt full disk encryption for some reason (maybe you're selling your PC), open TrueCrypt from Start menu or Notification Area icon.

 Open System menu and click Permanently Decrypt System Partition/Drive.

 TrueCrypt will give a final warning that all your data will be unprotected.
 Click Yes.